Alocasia grows clumping and often produces pups through rhizomes or bulbs.

 FAQs About Alocasia Propagation

-Alocasia is a tuberous plant that propagates from tubers or rhizomes.
+Alocasia is a tuberous plant that propagates from tubers or central rhizomes.

 Hence, it is generally not possible to propagate Alocasia from cuttings.

 You can directly propagate harvested bulbs of Alocasia.

 However, keep them in a warm, dark place wrapped in paper for prolonged shelf life.

 Can I propagate Alocasia from the leaf?

 Alocasia leaves are not capable of rooting as they do not have nodes.

 Instead, they grow from the central rhizome, the primer method of Alocasia propagation.